-- Without centralized-sanitary sewer service, single-family residential uses on lots of two acres (0.5 dwelling units per gross acre) or greater. - With on-site sewage disposal systems, single-family residential development in Planned Conservation Subdivisions in the Rural Residential District (PRRCD) at a density of six tenths of a dwelling unit (0.6 units) per net developable acre. - With centralized sanitary sewer service, single family residential development in Planned Conservation Subdivisions in the Rural Residential District (PRRCD) at a density of three quarters of a dwelling unit (0.75 units) per net developable acre. - · Permitting neighborhood-scale commercial/office uses on parcels already zoned commercial.
+Conservation Subdivisions in the Rural Residential District (PRRCD) at a density of six tenths of a dwelling unit (0.6 units) per net developable acre.

+- With centralized sanitary sewer service, single family residential development in Planned Conservation Subdivisions in the Rural Residential District (PRRCD) at a density of three quarters of a dwelling unit (0.75 units) per net developable acre.
+With sanitary sewer, residential development in an approved Planned Residential Development (PRD) in accordance with the Zoning Resolution. - Permitting nN eighborhood-scale commercial/office uses on parcels already zoned commercial.